-- 18401 Required Recordkeeping for Chapters 4 & 5. - 18402.1 Principal Officers. - 18421.1 Disclosure of the Making and Receipt of Contributions. - 18421.2 Street Address. - 18421.3 Reporting of Contributions and Expenditures Collected by Contract Vendors or Collecting Agents. - 18421.31 Text Message Contributions. - 18421.7 Reporting an Expenditure for a Gift, a Meal, or Travel. - 18426.1 Assistant Treasurer. - 18427 Duties of Treasurers and Candidates with Respect to Campaign Statements. - 18427.1 Notification to Contributors of Filing Obligations. - 18432.5 Intermediary and Earmarked Funds Disclosure. - 18440 Telephone Advocacy. - 18524 Investment and Expenditure of Candidates' Campaign Funds. - 18530.45 Legal Defense Funds Local Candidates and Officers. - 18570 Return of Contributions with Insufficient Donor Information. - 18994 Auditing and Investigations. - 18995 Standards and Guidelines for Auditing Statements and Reports.
+18250 Street Address.
+18400 Treasurer, Assistant Treasurer, Responsible Officer, and Principal Officer Capacity 18401 Required Recordkeeping for Chapters 4 & 5.
+18402.1 Principal Officers.
+18402.2 Limited Liability Companies, Responsible Officer.
+18421.1 Disclosure of the Making and Receipt of Contributions.
+18421.2 Street Address.
+18421.3 Reporting of Contributions and Expenditures Collected by Contract Vendors or Collecting Agents.
+18421.31 Text Message Contributions.
+18421.7 Reporting an Expenditure for a Gift, a Meal, or Travel.
+18421.10 Reporting Contributions from Limited Liability Companies.
+18426.1 Assistant Treasurer.
+18427 Duties of Treasurers and Candidates with Respect to Campaign Statements.
+18427.1 Notification to Contributors of Filing Obligations.
+18432.5 Intermediary and Earmarked Funds Disclosure.
+18440 Telephone Advocacy.
+18524 Investment and Expenditure of Candidates' Campaign Funds.
+18530.45 Legal Defense Funds - Local Candidates and Officers.
+18570 Return of Contributions with Insufficient Donor Information.
+18994 Auditing and Investigations.
+18995 Standards and Guidelines for Auditing Statements and Reports.